Wow, Greek food. I just love it. Great quality ingredients, simple cooking methods, so much flavour – every meal in the Greek Islands is a treat.

 Mambo possibly has the best location of any Gaios restaurant – on the main square and very close to the water.
 It is classic greek and known for its moussaka, souvlaki and stuffed calamari in particular.

 2. Vasilis – Loggos

-Whilst it is impossible for me to choose a favourite, of all the restaurants that I visited on Paxos, Vasilis is the one that ticked the most boxes.
-Harbour location with outdoor seating a stone’s throw from the sea, great menu, amazing seafood, good wine list, lovely service – Vasilis Loggos has it all!
+Whilst it is impossible for me to choose a favorite, of all the restaurants that I visited on Paxos, Vasilis is the one that ticked the most boxes.

 I visited at lunchtime and started with the most delicious fresh oysters.
-I couldn’t go past the seafood spaghetti which was heaving with fresh seafood.
-All washed down with local greek wine of course!
+I couldn’t go past the seafood spaghetti at Vassilis Paxos which was heaving with fresh seafood.
+All washed down with local greek wine of course.